How to stay in the UK after graduation: Visas overview and career advice

+So, how to stay in the UK after graduation?
 Getting a long-term work visa in the UK is a big challenge for graduating international students since the UK has a highly competitive job market and only relatively high-paying jobs in desirable industries qualify for most visas.
 Read on as we review the main visa options for international students graduating from UK universities.
 We will also provide advice on finding an eligible job offer in the United Kingdom when you have finished your course.

 How many students come to the UK annually and stay in the country?

-According to HESA, there were 679,970 students from all over the world studying at higher education institutions in the United Kingdom last year: 120,140 from the EU and 559,825 from outside the EU.
+According to HESA, there were 758,855 students from all over the world studying at higher education institutions in the United Kingdom last year: 95,505 from the EU and 663,355 from outside the EU.

 For a few years in a row, the highest number of new enrollments had been coming from China.
-However, if we look at the stats for the new study visas granted in the year ending December 2022, India has the first place now (138,539 new students), with China closely following (102,842).
+However, if we look at the stats for the new study visas granted in the year ending December 2023, India has the first place now (126,580 new students), with China closely following (102,795).
 Other countries include Nigeria, Pakistan, the United States, Hong Kong, Malaysia, Saudi Arabia, Ukraine, Russia and Kazakhstan.
 Amongst the EU students, the countries with a significant number of new enrolments included Italy, France, Poland and Latvia.

 Indian, Chinese, and Nigerian students were the top 3 nationalities to progress onto the Graduate Visa Route after studies and account for almost 63% of all accepted applications.
 Indian nationals accounted for 41% of grants.

-Do You Want to Study in the UK?
+Do you want to study in the UK?
 Scholarships for students

 Are you looking for options for studying in the UK?
 Watch this video from Absolutely Ashika on the 10 best UK graduate courses for international students considering settling in the UK.